kbrgl/scroller/README.md

-                        specify number of characters to scroll -r, --reverse         scroll text in the opposite direction -o, --open            keep stdin open and reload on any new input -v, --version         print version and exit
+                        specify number of characters to scroll -r, --reverse         scroll text in the opposite direction -o, --open            keep stdin open and reload on any new input -p, --persist         if using --open flag, do not exit after stdin is closed
+  -v, --version         print version and exit
 ```